 In a world dominated by the temporal and the fleeting, the scriptures beckon us to rise above the transient and fix our gaze on the eternal.
 Tomorrow’s uncertainty serves as a potent reminder that our earthly journey is finite, urging us to seek a relationship with the divine that surpasses the temporal.
 As we navigate the intricacies of life, let us heed the call to prioritize the eternal over the temporal, finding true redemption in a faith that transcends the limitations of the flesh.

-By Servant; Norman G. Roy III
+By Author and Servant; Norman G. Roy III

 How To Store Up Treasure In Heaven | Luke 12:16-21 & Matthew 6:19-21 | KingdomNomics: